cghayes99/Get-My-App-To-Heroku/README.md

 ### Create the Procfile

 This file tells Heroku how to start and run your app.
-Create a new file and name it ```Profile``` and save it in your project folder.
+Create a new file and name it ```Procfile``` and save it in your project folder.
 This is the same location as the requirements file and your Python application file.

 ***Note:*** The Procfile does not have a file extension

-Update your new ```Profile``` with the following
+Update your new ```Procfile``` with the following

 ```
 web: gunicorn app:app